 In winter and early spring, you can also go ice fishing on Lake Michigan.
 Make sure you bring your favorite Auger along.

-The best part about Lake Michigan is that it hosts the greatest variety of fish among all of Illinois lakes.
+The best part about Lake Michigan is that it hosts the greatest variety of fish among all of The Prairie State’s lakes, which makes it one of the best fishing locations in Illinois.
 It has almost any species of fish one could catch in Illinois and more, including trout, salmon, and the voracious pike.
 (Click here for some less-known fishing tips if you are into Northern pike).

 Here are some of the types of fish you can expect to catch out on Lake Michigan in no particular order, depending on where you end up (it’s a big lake).